nguyenjk/image-filter/Submission.md

 ## Image Filter API
 This is simple api that take image url from query string and return the resized image.
 Clean up all images from local storage after done processing.

+### Setup Node Environment

+You'll need to create a new node server.
+Open a new terminal within the project directory and run:

+1. Initialize a new project: `npm i`
+2. run the development server with `npm run dev`

 ### How to run
 1. Image url: https://1.bp.blogspot.com/-1uQRYMklACU/ToQ6aL-5uUI/AAAAAAAAAgQ/9_u0922cL14/s1600/cute-puppy-dog-wallpapers.jpg
 2. Endpoint url: http://udgram-image-filter-dev.us-west-2.elasticbeanstalk.com/filteredimage?image_url=